- Visual and functional redesign of the segment builder

 You can build a segment using criteria associated with your channels and named users, helping you manage specific portions of your audience — you can even specify individual channel IDs and named users.
 The early access segment builder supports:

-- AttributesMetadata that you can use to group and target your audience.
+- AttributesMetadata that you can use for audience segmentation.
 Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
 Supported attribute types are TEXT, NUMBER, and DATE.

 - Channel IDAn Airship-specific unique identifier used to address a channel instance, e.g., a smartphone, web browser, email address.